 Charles E. Pascal

-Pascal has received honorary diplomas from Niagara College, Humber College and George Brown College.
+Charles has received honorary diplomas from Niagara, Humber and George Brown colleges and honorary doctorates from Nipissing, Guelph and Laurentian Universities.
 He is a recipient of the Yorktown Family Services Humanitarian of the Year award (2003).
-Pascal is also a Fellow of the Ontario Teachers’ Federation, was the 2008 recipient of People for Education’s Egerton Ryerson Award in recognition of his dedication to public education, and the recipient of the 2009 “Excellence in Advocacy” award from the Ontario Coalition for Better Childcare.
-He has also been named an “honorary” elementary school principal by the Ontario Principals Council (2009).
-He has had extensive experience in the developing world, including China and South Africa, providing capacity building expertise in policy making and organizational change.
-He was Chair of the Education Quality and Accountability Office (EQAO) for Ontario from 2005 – 2008.
+Charles is also a Fellow of the Ontario Teachers’ Federation, was the 2008 recipient of People for Education’s Egerton Ryerson Award in recognition of his dedication to public education, and was the recipient of the 2009 “Excellence in Advocacy” award from the Ontario Coalition for Better Childcare.
+He was also named an “honorary” elementary school principal by the Ontario Principals’ Council (2009) and received the Lamp of Learning award from the Ontario Secondary School Teachers Federation (2015) for outstanding contribution to public education in Ontario.
+In 2014, Charles received the Excellence in Community Service award from the Intercultural Dialogue Institute.

 A former ballplayer himself, Charles coached baseball at the University of Toronto for 12 years.
 He is also a Senior Fellow at the University’s Massey College and a Policy Fellow at the Broadbent Institute.

 Charles is a Member of the Order of Canada.